Whitney Houston: I Wanna Dance with Somebody: Plot

-In 1998, Clive meets with Whitney to discuss her not releasing a new studio album in over eight years, despite releasing seven major singles and starring in three films.
-Inspired by her tumultuous relationship with Brown, Whitney records the ballad "Why Does It Hurt So Bad", despite rejecting it several times before.
-Later, she confronts her father about spending too much of her money on expensive gifts and then discovers that John has been negotiating a new $100 million contract with Arista behind her back.
+In 1998, Clive pressures Whitney to release a new studio album, as she has not done so in eight years, despite releasing seven major singles and starring in three films.
+Whitney records the ballad "Why Does It Hurt So Bad", inspired by her relationship with Bobby.
+Whitney confronts her father after discovering he mismanaged most of her fortune leaving her with no choice but to accept a $100 million contract with Arista that includes a world tour, keeping her away from her daughter and pushing her voice to its limits.

-Later, dealing with insomnia, Whitney goes to Clive's hotel room and asks him to show her potential songs.
-Upon finding one she likes, a new studio album is released.
-The following tour is exhausting, and leads to Houston having a mental and physical decline in which she descends to drug addiction, damaging her voice and reputation.
-Davis urges her to enter rehab, but she refuses.
+While dealing with insomnia and stress, Whitney gets Clive to show her potential songs.
+Upon finding one she likes, a new studio album is released, igniting a potential comeback.

+Clive warns Whitney about burning out and argues against her immediate return on tour, but she ignores him.
+The following tour proves exhausting, and Whitney's drug addiction catches up to her as she reunites with Bobby, suffers physical and mental decline that damages her reputation.
+Clive urges her to enter rehab, but she refuses.

-Near the tour's end, Robyn and Bobby argue, after the former attempts to get Whitney to return home and end the tour.
-In the end, she chooses to continue the tour, leading to Robyn leaving Whitney's life.
-Before leaving, she later tells her that her father is dying in a hospital.
-There, Whitney is confronted with a $100 million lawsuit from John's company.
-She cuts ties with her father, even refusing to attend his funeral.
-Cissy finds her daughter in a drug-induced haze and orders her to rehab by a police order.
-Eventually, Whitney sobers up, reconnects with daughter Krissy, and divorces Brown.
+Near the tour's end, Robyn attempts to get Whitney to come home early.
+Bobby pushes her to insist on continuing and Robyn leaves Whitney's life after telling her John is dying in a hospital.
+While visiting her father she tells him she has a new manager so he doesn’t have to deal with the stress of the company.
+John tells Whitney she must pay him the $100 million from the world tour he negotiated.
+She cuts ties with him, even refusing to attend his funeral.
+Cissy finds Whitney in a drug-induced haze and has her arrested to force her into rehab.
+After a 4 month program, Whitney sobers up, reconnects with her daughter, and divorces Bobby.